This job is sometimes referred to by alternative titles

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 - Children’s Action Plan website - overview of restrictions on working with children

 - New Zealand Legislation website - information on serious convictions that prevent employment with children

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include English, biology, chemistry and physics.
+Useful subjects include physical education, health, biology, chemistry and physics.